ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

 You'll need to know the hostname (or IP address) of the machine where the MQTT broker is running as well as the port it is listening to.
 This is typically the default MQTT port (1883).
 *You will add this information to the config.ini for this script, as described below.*

-### Connecting the AS3935 to your Raspberry Pi
+## Connecting the AS3935 to your Raspberry Pi
-You'll also need the AS3935 Lightning sensor connected (via I2C for now) to the RPi.
+You'll need the AS3935 Lightning sensor to be connected (via I2C for now) to your RPi.
 Here's the pinout I use:

 | AS3935 Pin      | Module Pin | Raspberry Pi Pin |
 |-----------------|------------|------------------|